 The spec spec-compliant polyfill is available here: https://github.com/es-shims/Promise.prototype.finally.
 You can integrate it in your projects and use.

-If you use babel you can include the babel-polyfill (if you don’t use it so far), which will include this functionality
+you can include the babel-polyfill (if you don’t use it so far),

 (it’s based on core-js, which in turn includes Promise.prototype.finally)

-Here is the polyfill I used for the demos, so you can check how .finally() works under the hood:
+Here is the polyfill I used for the demos, so you can check how .finally()

 (function () {